-- It only gets called before the user would execute some command (and not for a version query for example). - Other arguments of the C API open() function are received through the constructor.
+- It only gets called when there is a command to be executed (and not for a version query for example). - Other arguments of the C API open() function are received through the constructor.

-argv A tuple of the arguments describing the command the user wishes to run.
+argy A tuple of the arguments describing the command the user wishes to run.